Registration / Re-registration

 All students must be covered by civil liability insurance as part of their studies (see the University of Montpellier’s internal regulations).

-Where can I obtain a certificate of civil liability insurance?
+Where can I obtain a certificate of civil liability?

-You can obtain it from your insurance company, your mutual insurance company, or when opening a bank account in France.
+You can obtain it from your insurer, your health insurance provider, or when opening a bank account in France.

 The certificate must include the words “civil liability.”